lilianricaud/sequences_generatives/Generate_Pattern_Languages_and_Sequences.md

 # Generate Pattern Languages and Generative Sequences

+## Difference between patterns and centers

+If orignally Alexander used the term 'pattern' he used preferentially 'centers' later on.

+A center can be seen as a distinguishable/identifiable part of a system (a window is a part of house, a river a part of valley).

+At the same time each center is made up of smaller centers (a river is made up of the riverbed, the water, the trees nearby, ...).

+Because systems are "hierarchical" (ie, systems are nested within bigger systems and made up of smaller systems), each 'part'/element/center/pattern is a whole in itself.

+So a center can be seen as a 'systemic object' or element, ie not an object in the mecanistic point of view (a part isolated from the rest), but a subsystem always linked to the bigger whole.

+It is important to understand that a center is not an isolated part but a subsystem always linked to the bigger system. where does the river stops ? at the water level ? at the edge of the river bed, but how far from the water level ? does it include the trees nearby ?
+It all depends on where/how we focus our attention and we'll have different definition if we are close to the river or looking at it from the sky.

+A way of describing this is thinking of shining a torch at something at night, you can see a part in the light, but there aren't any strict boundaries or separation from the rest of the system.

+In systems thinking a pattern is a recurring configuration characteristics of a particular system (all rivers are different, yet all have recurrent configuration, all oak trees are different, yet all have recurrent configuration that we can recognize).

+In alexander view, a pattern is at the same an "element" described and a way of decribing the relationship of elements within that element.

+By describing accurately good (he calls them living) configurations, we effectivelly map a center and therefore make it explicit/visible (think again about the metaphor of a torch or a lens) therefore can act on it consciously individually or colectivelly.

+_So a **center** can be seen as systemic object, a sub-system and a **pattern** as the careful description of this center._

+Alexander argues that he devised this method to revive knowledge that was mostly implicit/unconscious in traditionnal cultures but is getting lost nowadays.
+By making knowledge explicit we can act on it, maintain it, pass it on, enrich it.

+**Therefore a center/pattern is lens, a mapping tool for conscious design.**

 ## Difference between pattern languages and generative sequences

 Pattern language = list of key centers contributing some essential quality to the system and list of relationships.